almonds0166/eeg-labeler-rule-system/README.md

 * Wakes <= 15m within REM or SWS are are treated as REM or SWS
 * Discard anything with an interrupted wake time of 20 minutes or more

+Output is a `.csv` in the same format as the EEG labeling project ran on the polyphasic Discord

 Usage:

-* Windows: Drag Yinsei's output file to rules.cmd
+* Windows: Drag Yinsei's output file to `rules.cmd`
 * or `python3 rules.py <file>`